-Your Company believes that internal control is a necessary adjunct to the principle of governance that freedom of management should be exercised within a framework of appropriate checks and balances.
+Your Company believes that strong internal controls that are commensurate with the size and scale of your Company's operations are concomitant to the principle of governance that freedom of management should be exercised within a framework of appropriate checks and balances.

-Your Company remains committed to ensuring an effective internal control environment that, interalia, provides assurance and comfort on orderly and efficient conduct of operations, security of assets, prevention and detection of frauds / errors, accuracy and completeness of accounting records and timely preparation of reliable financial information.
+Your Company remains committed to ensuring a mature and effective internal control environment that, inter-alia provides assurance on orderly and efficient conduct of operations, security of assets, prevention and detection of frauds / errors, accuracy and completeness of accounting records and timely preparation of reliable financial information.